jwshartle/S3T2TM2/Design Doc.md

 Menu displays new status

 **_Flow of events:_**
-User/Admin opens program and enters username and password (include login use case)
+→User/Admin opens program and enters username and password (include login use case)

-On board, user selects task
+→On board, user selects task

-On the menu of available functions for the tasks, the user selects “change status”
+→On the menu of available functions for the tasks, the user selects “change status”

-Find status on table
+←Find status on table

-output to user
+←Output to user

-User selects new status from option of: not started, in progress, finished write into table
+→User selects new status from option of: not started, in progress, finished

+←Write into table

-Display new status on task menu
+←Display new status on task menu

 ### Use Case 11: Add User to Task